Southern Railway 4501: 1970s

-In 1975, Merriman donated the title of No. 4501 to the TVRM.
+In 1975, Merriman donated the title of No. 4501 from his personal property to TVRM.
+From late May to July 1976, Nos.
+4501 and 630 went to Alexandria, Virginia, hauling US bicentennial excursion trips out of there to Calverton; Charlottesville; Front Royal; and Warrenton, Virginia.
+The consists were so large that both locomotives would often double head.
+In 1977, Claytor retired from the SOU, and his successor Stanley Crane kept the steam program going, since it earned high investments for the railway's stockholders.
+In the spring of the same year, No. 4501 was photographed in front of the Norris Yard Steam Shop alongside No. 722 and American Freedom Train–operated locomotives Texas and Pacific (T&P) No. 610 and Southern Pacific (SP) No. 4449.
+No. 610 was now being leased by SOU to accommodate their longer and heavier excursion consists, (Note: SOU initially offered to lease No. 4449 for their steam program, but the American Freedom Train Foundation had to decline, due to their obligation to return the locomotive to its home base in Portland, Oregon.) and Canadian Pacific (CP) Royal Hudson No. 2839 was later added, while No. 630 was retired and leased to TVRM in late 1978.
 On September 1, 1977, No. 4501 travelled from Durham, North Carolina to Roanoke, Virginia, to participate in that year's NRHS Convention.
-On September 3, No. 4501 hauled a NRHS doubleheader excursion behind Texas and Pacific 610 on the N&W from Roanoke to Lynchburg.
-Upon arrival in Lynchburg, No. 4501 hauled eleven cars solo on the SOU main line to Altavista, and then it returned to Roanoke via N&W's former Virginian trackage.
+Two days later, No. 4501 hauled a NRHS doubleheader excursion behind No. 610 on the N&W from Roanoke to Lynchburg.
+Upon arrival, No. 4501 hauled eleven cars solo on the SOU main line to Altavista, and then it returned to Roanoke via N&W's former Virginian trackage.
 Another doubleheader excursion with No. 610 was planned to run to Charlottesville on September 5, but pilot truck issues sidelined No. 610 in Roanoke, and No. 4501 had to haul the excursion with two diesel locomotives.
+On March 28, 1979, No. 4501 became listed on the National Register of Historic Places (NRHP).